Performing a Sign Test In Exercises 7–22, (a) identify the claim ... | Study Prep in Pearson+

 Sign Test

 The Sign Test is a non-parametric statistical test used to determine if there is a significant difference between the median of a sample and a specified value.
 It is particularly useful when the data does not meet the assumptions required for parametric tests.
-The test counts the number of positive and negative differences from the median and compares this count to a critical value to assess significance.
+In this scenario, the Sign Test will help assess whether the number of users below and above the median age of 30 supports the research group's claim.

 Recommended video: